 Professor Peele is Director of ANSTO's Australian Synchrotron.

 He is an adjunct Professor of Physics at La Trobe University and was seconded to the Australian Synchrotron from La Trobe University in 2011.
 He is a Fellow of the Australian Academy of Technological Sciences and Engineering and a past president of the Australian Institute of Physics.
 His research improves the versatility and quality of x-ray imaging and he has published over 100 research papers with applications ranging from improving advanced materials to cellular imaging.

 Professor Robert Pike

-Professor Pike is Pro Vice-Chancellor of the College of Science, Health and Engineering.
+Professor Pike is the Provost of the College of Science, Health and Engineering.